 10. Snap a Photo of the Uzbekistan Hotel

 Tashkent is full of post-Soviet era architectural remnants and the Hotel Uzbekistan is one of the best examples.
-It’s a large, cream colored concrete building with patterned slabs over the windows.
-It’s impossible to miss while you’re wandering around the Amir Temur Square as it towers over the eastern edge.
+It’s a large, cream-colored concrete building with patterned slabs over the windows.
+It’s impossible to miss while you’re wandering around Amir Temur Square as it towers over the eastern edge.

 Don’t bother going inside the hotel, the interior isn’t nearly as interesting as the exterior.